jorgemiguelcordeiro/jorgemiguelcordeiro/README.md

 🤝 I'm open to collaborating on open-source projects related to ML Engineering, MLOps, and scalable data systems.

 ⚡ Fun fact: I won the 44th edition of the Global Management Challenge, competing against 480 teams!
+For more click on: https://www.linkedin.com/feed/update/urn:li:activity:7245116161778978816/

 ---